 - Post-production phase.

 7.2.2.2.
-The vehicle manufacturer shall demonstrate that the processes used within their Cyber Security Management System ensure security is adequately considered.
+The vehicle manufacturer shall demonstrate that the processes used within their Cyber Security Management System ensure security is adequately considered, including risks and mitigations listed in Annex 5.
 This shall include:

 (a) The processes used within the manufacturer’s organization to manage cyber security;

 (b) The processes used for the identification of risks to vehicle types.
-Within these processes, the threats in [section IV and Annex B of the Resolution on Cyber Security] and other relevant threats shall be considered.
+Within these processes, the threats in Annex 5, Part A, and other relevant threats shall be considered;

 (c) The processes used for the assessment, categorization and treatment of the risks identified;